ALILODHI-cloud/Market-Notes/post_13/body.md

 - **S&P Global UK Services PMI** (final, 3 Jun): **49.3** in May (from **52.7** in Apr) — first contraction since Apr 2025; new orders down three months running.
 - **Retail sales, Great Britain: April 2026** (ONS, 22 May): volumes **−1.3% m/m** (consensus **−0.6%**); ex-fuel **−0.4%**.

 Relative to this softness, the hiking cycle is too front-loaded.
-Hikes should migrate from 2026 to 2027.
+Hikes should migrate from 2026 to 2027, lifting the entire 2027 strip relative to Dec 26.
+Because of the near-perfect correlatiom between 2027 contracts, this can be cleanly expressed by being long the Dec 27 - Dec 26 curve.

 ## (2) BOE communication at April MPC